corneliana/all-in-one/Internet/3 - Cloud Computing/Understanding AWS/4 - Data Storage.md

 A **managed** database service, like having a specialized filing cabinet for the structured data that takes care of organizing, retrieving, and storing efficiently. **RDS supports MySQL, PostgreSQL, MariaDB, Oracle, MS SQL Server, and Amazon Aurora.**

 RDS Proxy vs multi-AZ in terms of re-connecting to DB.

+Multi-AZ follows **synchronous** replication and spans at least two Availability Zones (AZs) within a single region.
+Read replicas follow **asynchronous** replication and can be within an Availability Zone (AZ), Cross-AZ, or Cross-Region

 - Read replica
 	- RDS database can have up to 15 Read Replicas.